Hudson's Bay (department store): Liquidation and closure of stores

-In May 2025, the Hudson's Bay's intellectual property was acquired by Canadian Tire, pending court approval.
+In May 2025, Canadian Tire acquired the Hudson's Bay's intellectual property pending court approval.
 Canadian Tire will pay $30 million for the deal, which includes the overall Hudson’s Bay brand, its stripes line, its coat of arms, and brands including Gluckstein, Distinctly Home, and Hudson North.
 HBC received 17 bids before closing a deal with Canadian Tire.
 At that time, there were also 12 bids for 39 of the Hudson's Bay store leases, of which Canadian Tire was one of the bidders.

 Later in May 2025, businesswoman Ruby Liu placed bids for 28 store leases, pending court or landlord approval.
 The stores were located in British Columbia, Alberta and Ontario.
 Liu planned to launch a new department store chain with the acquired leases.
-Liu's company Central Walk already owned three shopping centres in British Columbia: Tsawwassen Mills Mall, Mayfair Shopping Centre and Woodgrove Centre, each having a former Hudson's Bay store.
+Liu's company Central Walk already owned three shopping centres in British Columbia: Tsawwassen Mills Mall, Mayfair Shopping Centre and Woodgrove Centre.
 On 23 June, the court approved Liu's acquisition of the 3 leases where Liu's company was the landlord.
 On 24 October, the court sided with landlords for 23 disputed store leases and rejected Liu's bid to acquire them.
 The judge cited her lack of experience at the leadership level representing a significant risk to the operational viability of launching and managing 25 large department stores in the contemplated timeline.

-By late July 2025, HBC reached a deal to sell five leases to YM Inc. for $5.3 million subject to landlord and court approval.
-The location of the five stores are Vaughan Mills in Vaughan, Tanger Outlet in Kanata and Toronto Premium Outlets in Halton Hills, all in Ontario, plus Outlet Collection Winnipeg and CrossIron Mills in Rocky View, Alberta.
-YM wanted the leases for three other locations in Ontario, Manitoba and Saskatchewan, but was unable to secure landlord approval.
-YM owns a number of clothing brands including Urban Planet, Bluenotes, West49 and Suzy Shier.
-During that time, Ivanhoe Realties Inc. reached a deal to acquire one store lease at Metropolis at Metrotown, a shopping mall in Metrotown, Burnaby that its parent company, Ivanhoe Cambridge, already owned.
-The deal is subject to court approval.
+Ivanhoe Realties Inc. reached a deal to acquire one store lease at Metropolis at Metrotown, a shopping mall in Metrotown, Burnaby that its parent company, Ivanhoe Cambridge, already owned.
 The purchase price of the lease was $20,000.

-On October 2025, Canadian Tire announced they will be marketing Hudson's Bay Point Blankets at their stores.
+In October 2025, Canadian Tire announced they will be marketing Hudson's Bay Point Blankets at their stores.